 Nola’s interests have involved her in a number of industries throughout both her work and study life.
 After leaving school she studied and worked in a number of organisations in the photographic, graphic art, illustration, writing, advertising, marketing, publishing, and multimedia fields.
 Specialising in digital and database management, Nola has incorporated these skills and knowledge into a number of private, business, and government organisations involved in the areas of finance, science, health, and research.
 She has a strong interest in human research and was Administrative Secretary to the Human Ethics Committee at the Walter and Eliza Hall Institute of Medical Research for several years.

 Zoran sustained a spinal cord injury in a motor vehicle accident in 2002.
-During his time in rehab there was much talk in the media regarding potential stem cell 'cures' for numerous neurological conditions, including spinal cord injury.
-Naturally, given his recent injury, he was interested to learn more, which led to him researching and following numerous chronic spinal cord research groups since that time.
+During his time in rehab there was much talk in the media regarding potential stem cell ‘cures’ for numerous neurological conditions, including spinal cord injury.
+Naturally, given his recent injury, he was interested to learn more, which led him to researching numerous chronic spinal cord research groups and led to his introduction to StepAhead Australia.

 Scientific Advisory Board